jamie2210/CI_MS3_RR/TESTING.md

 __2. Search Pagination__

 When a search is performed with more than 4 reviews it paginates the same way the review page does.
-Thge issue with this is once the next page is clicked the page resets, goes to the next page but the search feidl is removed so all reviews are displayed.
+The issue with this is once the next page is clicked the page resets, goes to the next page but the search feidl is removed so all reviews are displayed.

 The same issues occurs for the 'My Reviews' button.